TheDome/Minecraft-Web-Interface/README.md

 For execution, I use <a href="https://www.vagrantup.com">Vagrant</a> in combination with <a href="http://www.virtualbox.org">Virtualbox<a/>.
 The Vagrant environment is in the Repositry.
 As box, you need <code>ubuntu/trusty64</code>.
 Then only run "vagrant up" and you go well!

+# This project is at the moment dead!